stvwlls/mb/content/pages/about.md

 TITLE: About Us
 TITLEMETA: Mindful Building is a contruction and renovation company based in Southern Maine.

 Mindful Building is a construction and renovation company based in Southern Maine.
 We build everything from simple additions to custom homes.
 We are versatile, highly skilled builders with over one hundred years combined experience.
-Mindful Building holds its clients' values and requirements in the utmost esteem.
+Mindful Building holds its clients&rsquo; values and requirements in the utmost esteem.
 Through consciensious attention to detail and continuous communication with clients, Mindful Building makes dreams reality.

 <img alt="Patrick Landers, owner of Mindful Building" class="about__headshot" src="/images/patrick.jpg">